codesanook/Codesanook.CultureSwitcher/README.md

-# Codesanook.LanguageSwitcher
+# Codesanook.CultureSwitcher
-A language switcher for Orchard CMS
+Add a culture switcher widget for Orchard CMS